-A. Facility Requirements
+A. Facility and Property

 1. Each resident shall be provided personal furnishings for storing personal belongings.
-This includes but is not limited to dresser-type storage and a closet or other hanging space for clothes.
-2. Each resident shall be provided with a bed, mattress and pillow.
+This includes but is not limited to dresser-type storage and a closet or other hanging space for clothes 2.
+Each resident shall be provided with a bed, mattress and pillow.
 Clean sheets, pillows, pillowcases, blankets and bed coverings shall be provided if they are not a required admission item.
 Sheets and pillowcases shall be changed or cleaned at regular intervals.
 3. Bedrooms, bathrooms and other living areas shall be ventilated by a window, air conditioner or other mechanical ventilation.
-Rooms with windows that open must have screens, and both windows and screens must be in good repair.
-4. Sleeping areas shall provide enough floor space to safely and comfortably accommodate the maximum number of residents who may occupy the room.
-Bedrooms should measure not less than 60 square feet per resident in multiple-perse bedrooms and not less than 80 square feet in single-occupancy bedrooms. on 5.
+Rooms with windows that open must have screens, and both windows and screens must be in good repair 4.
+Sleeping areas shall provide enough floor space to safely and comfortably accommodate the maximum number of residents who may occupy the room.
+Bedrooms should measure not less than 60 square feet per resident in multiple-person bedrooms and not less than 80 square feet in single-occupancy bedrooms 5.
 A dining area with table and chairs for eating meals is required.
-Refrigerators, stov and all other appliances must be in working order. es 6.
+Refrigerators, stoves and all other appliances must be in working order 6.
 Facilities shall maintain a comfortable temperature, generally 65 - 82 degrees Fahrenheit depending on the season.
 7. If smoking is allowed, a designated smoking area is required.
-Smoking must not be allowed in bedrooms or in common living areas inside the facility.
-8. Resident living areas shall have at least one sink, toilet and tub/shower per every six residents. к П 9.
-Facilities and grounds shall be kept clean and free from health and safety hazards.
+Smoking must not be allowed in bedrooms or in common living areas inside the facility 8.
+Resident living areas shall have at least one sink, toilet and tub/shower per every six residents.
+9. Facilities and grounds shall be kept clean and free from health and safety hazards.
+10. An operational fire extinguisher must be kept in the kitchen along with operational smoke alarms throughout each housing unit

-10. An operational fire extinguisher must be kept in the kitchen along with operational smoke alarms throughout each housing unit.
-11. Residents must have access to the residence via a key or resident manager at all times.
-12. Compliance must be maintained with all local health, food service, fire, building, zoning, welfare, licensure and other city, county, state or federal ordinances or regulations as applicable.
-13. A mortgage document, lease agreement, property deed, etc. containing the authorize representatives' name shall be provided immediately upon request. ed 14.
-Food stamps can be assigned only to the facility director or her/his designee when the facility has a USDA permit, has an authorized waiver or is designated as an Authorized Representative on behalf of the supervisee with the Department of Famound Children Services.
+11. Residents must have access to the residence via a key or resident manager at all times 12.
+Compliance must be maintained with all local health, food service, fire, building, zoning, welfare, licensure and other city, county, state or federal ordinances or regulations as applicable 13.
+A mortgage document, lease agreement, property deed, etc. containing the authorized representatives' name shall be provided immediately upon request 14.
+Food stamps can be assigned only to the facility director or her/his designee when the facility has a USDA permit, has an authorized waiver or is designated as an Authorized Representative on behalf of the supervisee with the Department of Family and Children Services.
 Food stamps must not be assigned to another resident.
-(Foo and Nutrition Service, USDA, 61 Forsyth Street SW, Suite 8T36, Atlanta, Ga., 30303-3415 - 404-562-2098 (http://fns.usda.gov/snap/retailers/application-process.htm) ily Res sident Management 1.
-A daily sign in and out sheet including date and time out and expected return date a time is required. nd 2.
+(Food and Nutrition Service, USDA, 61 Forsyth Street SW, Suite 8T36, Atlanta, Ga., 30303-3415 - 404-562-2098 $(\underline{http://fns.usda.gov/snap/retailers/applicationprocess.htm})$ В. Re sident Management 1.
+A daily sign in and out sheet including date and time out and expected return date and time is required 2.
 A file on each resident admitted to the facility must be available upon request and should contain, at a minimum, the following: a.
-Name, last address, date of birth, race, emergency contact person information, supervising officer contact information, pertinent medical history and current medications; b.
-Documentation of housing fees, charges and payments/credits, and c.
-Facility rules and regulations signed and dated by the resident.
-3. Resident progress must be reported to the supervising officer at least once per mont preferably before the 1 st of each month, or upon cause.
-A sample Monthly Report form is in Appendix A. :h, □ 4.
-Facility directors and other staff must maintain communications with supervising officers including timely notification of absconding at the latest within 24 hours of no-show. а П 5.
+Name, last address, date of birth, race, emergency contact person information, supervising officer contact information, pertinent medical history and current medications 3.
+Resident progress must be reported to the supervising officer at least once per month, preferably before the 1^{st} of each month, or upon cause.
+A sample Monthly Report form is in Appendix A 4.
+Facility directors and other staff must maintain communications with supervising officers including timely notification of absconding at the latest within 24 hours of a no-show 5.
 Parole/probation staff must have access to the residence/facility.
-Supervisee must be allowed to attend all meetings designated by their supervising officer officers. e □
+Supervisee must be allowed to attend all meetings designated by their supervising officer officers \square